googlegenomics/dataflow-java/README.rst

   * ``VariantSimilarity`` runs a principal coordinates analysis over a dataset containing variants, and writes a file of graph results that can be easily displayed by Google Sheets.

+  * ``IdentityByState`` runs IBS over a dataset containing variants.
+See the `results/ibs <results/ibs>`_ directory for more information on how to use the pipeline's results.

 readers:
   contains functions that perform API calls to read data from the genomics API